sandravizz/Natural-disasters/README.md

 ![Violin chart](img/2A.png)

 As every story also this one should start simple.
-How many disasters happened, what amount of damage do disasters produce on average, what are the most extreme disasters and how is it different by type are typical questions, which pop up in the audiences mind first.
+How many disasters happened?
+What damage is produced on average by one disaster?
+What are the most extreme disasters and how do those differentiate by type?
+These are typical questions when thinking about natural disasters.

 ## 3 Sankey diagram by decade | d3.js

 ![Sankey chart1](img/3A.png)

-After a visual introduction to the project I created a compact chart which shows the connection between disaster types and change over type.
+After an introduction to the data by showing the distribution, I wanted to decompose the information on the time axis.
+For this purpose I created a compact chart which shows the connection between disaster types and change over type.
 I chose to aggregate data by decade to soften outliers.
 In the sankey diagram we see two stacked bar charts representing the nodes hence the total damage caused by disaster type on the left side and by decades on the right side.
 The size of the paths shows how much a specific disaster type contributed to the damage of one specific decade and vice versa.

 ## 4 Sankey diagram recent years | d3.js